The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Pop-up chef

 Diarmuid grew up just outside Belfast but it was the time he spent on his grandparents’ dairy farm in County Tyrone that really kickstarted his love affair with cooking and produce.
 After joining the hospitality business at the tender age of 15, working at Nick’s Warehouse in Belfast, he moved to London to apprentice under Angela Hartnett, working for her for seven years before time spent with Bruno Loubet and then at Trullo in Islington.
-Having run Sager + Wilde’s Bethnal Green restaurant, he's now doing a series of pop-ups across the UK and Ireland with the next due in Dublin this summer.
+Having run Sager + Wilde’s Bethnal Green restaurant, he has done a series of pop-ups across the UK and Ireland, and his freelance work has included collaborating with Mam Sham for a dinner to celebrate Sigrid’s album launch and his next pop-up is in London this May with Irish food magazine Guzzle.

 Follow Diarmuid on Instagram at @diarmuidg94